 I'm guessing that you'll have most of these around the house already.
-If you don't have them, your local discount store like WalMart will have them in stock or even a dollar store.
+If you don't have them, your local discount store, like Walmart or even a dollar store, will have them in stock.

 So, it's time to get started.

-Use the wide ribbon in any color or design that appeals to you.
-Colorful plaids were popular during the victorian time.
-Preferably the ribbon should have lace on both edges.
+You'll need wide ribbon to make Victorian fan Christmas ornaments.
+Use a wide ribbon in any color or design that appeals to you.
+Colorful plaids were popular during the Victorian time.
+Preferably, the ribbon should have lace on both edges.

 Next, stitch the base of the fan where you pinched it together.

-Add Embellishment to the Base of the Fan Ornament—Miniature Roses Embellishments
+4. Add Embellishment to the Base of the Ornament—Bows or Miniature Roses

-Get tiny roses like these to decorate the base of the fan.
+- Get tiny roses to decorate the base of the fan.
 They are usually available at discount stores like Walmart in the craft or sewing section.

 © 2012 Virginia Allain